 Summer Term 2025

-Welcome to Summer term!
-We hope you have all had a relaxing Easter break.
+Welcome to our last half term of Year 4!
 We are thrilled to share what’s in store for our students this term!

-This half term, we begin our new Geography based topic 'Rivers and Rainforests'
+This half term, we begin our new History Topic - Ancient Egyptians.

 Core Subjects:

 This term, we will embark on an engaging journey through our core subjects!
-In English, we'll explore "Where the Forest Meets the Sea" by Jeannie Baker.
-Pupils will create a new character to enhance the story and design an informative poster detailing their character’s traits.
-We'll also focus on oracy skills by discussing imaginative words and phrases, structuring writing into paragraphs, and proofreading for spelling and punctuation errors to justify opinions confidently.
+In English, we'll explore the text The Egyptian Cinderella.
+Pupils.
+After reading and completing tasks to ensure understanding, the pupils will work on planning and creating a non-fiction report of a pharaoh of their choice.
+Oracy skills will be developed by discussing new vocabulary and phrases, structuring writing into paragraphs, and proofreading for spelling and punctuation errors to justify opinions confidently.
+Children will also present their written reports to small groups.

 Foundation subjects:

-For PE, we’re thrilled to continue working with Tameside Active to enhance our football skills.
-Get ready to dribble, pass, and shoot as we learn teamwork and sportsmanship!
+For PE, we’re thrilled to continue working with Tameside Active to enhance our sports skills.
+The whole of this half term will be athletics.

-In ICT, Mr Choudry will lead us in digital creativity, where we’ll explore various software and tools to enhance our computing skills.
+In ICT, Mr Choudry will lead us in digital creativity, where we’ll explore various software and tools to enhance our computing skills and complete some fantastic framed computer art.

-Finally, in Music, we’ll follow Charanga to learn a new song, with Joni Mitchell as our artist of the month!
+Finally, in Music, we’ll follow Charanga to learn a new song, with Aretha Franklin being our artist of the month!

 Homework: